top of page

 This course is designed to be completed in 12 weeks.
 The course offers a unique blended-learning approach, combining an in-person workshops with individual online study, practical field-based activities, and the chance to apply what you’re learning in your job.

-The course begins with an online introductory workshop where journalists and communicators start their journey of learning about Agroecology and the latest techniques of reporting and communicating Agroecology .
+The course begins with the Agroecology Introductory Workshop where journalists and communicators start their journey of learning about Agroecology and the latest techniques of reporting and communicating Agroecology .
 To ensure learning continues outside of workshops, participants will participate in bi-monthly webinars, carry out their writing projects, and have access to the online learning modules and materials.

 KEY BENEFITS